maeganponce/JOURN124-Final-Project/README.md

 I created different pivot tables for the "Protein" and "Calories" columns as well as my new "Protein/Calories %" column and sorted the drinks in descending order by each of these values.

 I created bar charts of the top 10 drinks in each category.
-I found "Protein" and "Protein/Calories %" to be the most interesting comparison, and took that into Datawrapper to create visualizations.
+I found "Protein" and "Protein/Calories %" to be the most interesting comparison, so I took that into Datawrapper to create visualizations.

 ## Data Visualizations

 ![This is a bar chart of the top 10 Starbucks drinks with the most grams of protein.](by-protein.png)

 ![This is a bar chart of the top 10 Starbucks drinks with the most grams of protein per calorie count.](by-protein-percent.png)

+## Summary